The new modern digital world needs more Inclusive Leaders that care about their people and know how to support them in doing their best work.

 Here are some good coaching questions to ask:

 - What did you do well last quarter?

-- What do you wish you did differently last quarter?
+- How would you have handled things differently last quarter?

 - What support do you need?
 This is one of the most important questions you can ask to develop responsibility for self.
 Tell me what support you need.
 If they don’t know, ask them to think about it, as this could be a pivotal point with performance.

 This one question below will pull any employee out of their victim mode and bring back responsibility for self:

 “You are in charge of your career.
 You are in charge of your results.
 How can I help you do your best work? “